 We are a development stage technology company.
-Although we are currently in the process of commercializing our first product, BolaWrapTM 100, we currently generate no revenue, and we have not yet fully demonstrated an ability to overcome many of the fundamental risks and uncertainties frequently encountered by development stage companies in new and rapidly evolving fields of technology.
+Although we are currently in the process of commercializing our first product, BolaWrap 100, we have generated minimal revenue, and we have not yet demonstrated an ability to overcome many of the fundamental risks and uncertainties frequently encountered by development stage companies in new and rapidly evolving fields of technology.
 To execute our business plan successfully, we will need to accomplish the following fundamental objectives, either on our own or with strategic collaborators:

-- successfully commercialize BolaWrapTM 100, and develop future products for commercialization; - develop, obtain and maintain required regulatory approvals for commercialization of products we produce: - establish an intellectual property portfolio for BolaWrapTM 100 and other future products; - establish and maintain sales, distribution and marketing capabilities, and/or enter into strategic partnering arrangements to access such capabilities; - gain market acceptance for BolaWrapTM 100 and/or other future products; and - obtain adequate capital resources and manage our spending as costs and expenses increase due to research, production, development, regulatory approval and commercialization of BolaWrapTM 100 and/or other future products.
+- successfully commercialize BolaWrap 100, and develop future products for commercialization; - develop, obtain and maintain required regulatory approvals for commercialization of products we produce; - establish an intellectual property portfolio for BolaWrap 100 and other future products; - establish and maintain sales, distribution and marketing capabilities, and/or enter into strategic partnering arrangements to access such capabilities; - gain market acceptance for BolaWrap 100 and/or other future products; and - obtain adequate capital resources and manage our spending as costs and expenses increase due to research, production, development, regulatory approval and commercialization of BolaWrap 100 and/or other future products.